small boat near the rocks on calm water

 The Trail

-About 10 to 11 stages are required to cover the 268 kilometers from Porto to Santiago, most of which run across coastal sceneries offered by the Atlantic Ocean.
+You will need about 10 to 11 stages to cover the 268 kilometers from Porto to Santiago, most of which run across coastal views of the Atlantic Ocean.
 The first stage leaves Porto’s metropolitan area and heads inland, although there is a non-official alternative track that runs close to the River Douro and the ocean.
 I believe this is the best one since even though it adds some kilometers to your day, the views are worth it.

 From Vila do Conde, the route follows the coast or sometimes pops inland across rural landscapes scattered with woodland and small villages.
 In Vila Praia de Ãncora, the track returns to sandy areas and crosses the River Minho between Caminha and A Guarda, in an intense seaside-bound stage until we reach Baiona.
 Here there is an alternative way, that is going to Tui and carries on from there, however, this path will add another day to your pilgrimage or some longer days.

-As it leaves Vigo, the Coastal Route begins to look for the Central Route as we enjoy the sublime views of the Ría de Vigo.
-Thus, except for the occasional and hardly important differences in altitude, the track proceeds along comfortable and praiseworthy landscapes, in a long succession of coastal towns which attract large amounts of tourists and possesses a rich heritage.
-You’ll end the Portuguese Way or let’s say the Portuguese Coastal Way in Santiago de Compostela, the end of your pilgrimage and camino.
+As it leaves Vigo, the Coastal Route begins to look for the Central Route as we enjoy the views of the Ría de Vigo.
+Thus, except for the occasional and hardly important differences in altitude, the track proceeds along beautiful tableaus, in a long succession of coastal towns which attract large amounts of tourists and possess a rich heritage.
+You’ll end the Portuguese Way, or let’s say the Portuguese Coastal Way, in Santiago de Compostela, the end of your pilgrimage and camino.

 As for the most questionable aspects of this route, it needs to be pointed out that the signposting of the official track across the Concello de Vigo is still pending completion by the Junta.
 Although there is a track marked with yellow arrows, sometimes pilgrims can get confused.
 The apps available will help you to keep on track.